biopython/biopython/Doc/cookbook/Restriction/Restriction.md

 #### <a name="1.2"></a>1.2  Naming convention

-To access an enzyme simply enter it's name.
+To access an enzyme simply enter its name.
 You must respect the usual naming convention with the upper case letters and Latin numbering (in upper case as well):